 Give a membership to the Rosicrucian Egyptian Museum in San Jose and your mini mummy-lovers will go wild.
 Learn how the pharaohs lived and how their belief in the afterlife shaped their burial practices.
 Museum members 17 and younger can participate in the Junior Archaeologist training program for free, which includes behind-the-scenes training and hands-on learning experiences.

-For Theater Buffs
+For Theater Lovers

 If your little one is destined for a life on the stage or just enjoys a good musical, a day at the theater can be a fun gift option.
 Get dressed up, enjoy some hot chocolate at intermission and get swept away to a faraway land!

 There are tons of Nutcrackers and other holiday shows this time of year that make a great gift for kids.
-Even the youngest audience members can enjoy shows that are shorter and designed just for them.

 For Curious Kids